-Day of the Dead in Mexico is really the small town’s poster child holiday but there are still ways to experience it if you can’t get out of Mexico City.
+Day of the Dead in Mexico is really the small town’s poster child holiday but there are still ways to experience it if you don’t have plans to leave Mexico City.

-For starters, there’s now a massive Day of the Dead parade, à la James Bond’s Spectre.
+There’s now a massive Day of the Dead parade in Mexico City, à la James Bond’s Spectre.
 A parade of such magnitude as seen in the movie did not previously exist; they fabricated it solely for the movie.
 So of course tourists started flocking to Mexico City to see this spectacle and were pissed when they found out it didn’t exist.
 (However, not pissed at their own lack of research, astoundingly.)

 Because of this, they’ve since started putting on a huge Day of the Dead parade in Mexico City.
-The dates and times of the parade are not set in stone, so do adequate research before heading to CDMX.
-The parade could take place as early as a week or so before official Día de los Muertos.
+The dates and times of the parade aren’t set in stone, so do adequate research before heading to CDMX.
+The parade could take place as early as a week or so before (or after) official Día de los Muertos.